The Board of Commissioners

 Steve Wisdom

-Steve is a Chartered Accountant with over 30 years experience gained across a number of senior finance roles.
-After qualifying with an audit firm Steve spent thirteen years in financial services, ten of which were with Portman Building Society as Head of Group Finance, before accepting senior commercial finance roles in diverse property and business consultancy groups.
-Steve joined PHC as Chief Financial Officer in 2015 and enjoys a variety of watersports.
-Steve is vice-chair of Branksome Chine Surf Lifesaving Club where he is a volunteer beach lifeguard, delivers lifeguard training and coaches the sport aspects of surf lifesaving.
+Steve is a Chartered Accountant with over 35 years’ experience gained across a number of senior finance roles.
+After qualifying with an audit firm, Steve spent thirteen years in financial services, ten of which were with Portman Building Society as Head of Group Finance, before accepting senior commercial finance roles in the property and business consultancy sectors.
+Steve joined PHC as Chief Financial Officer in 2015 and spends much of his free time on Poole’s beaches with Branksome Chine Surf Lifesaving Club where he is a volunteer beach lifeguard, delivers lifeguard training and coaches the sport aspects of surf lifesaving, in which he competes as a master at national level.

 Commissioner